List of fictitious stories in Romance of the Three Kingdoms: New Book of Mengde

-The Wei Shu (魏書) mentions that Cao Cao wrote military books and gave them to his generals.
+The Wei Shu annotation in Records mentions that Cao Cao wrote military books for his generals.
 The New Book of Mengde is mentioned and quoted in Questions and Replies between Tang Taizong and Li Weigong, a dialogue between Emperor Taizong of the Tang dynasty and the general Li Jing.
 Cao Cao's commentary on The Art of War is still extant and is included in many annotated versions of the book.